Metrilo/custom-integration/frontend_integration_library.md

 ```

 #### viewCategory ####
-Visitor has opened a category page.
+Visitor has visited a category page.

 ```javascript
   var categoryId = '9912'; // Unique ID of category resource in the shop's database.